luukrijnbende/argocd-application-updater/README.md

 ```

 ## TODO
-- Add support for PRs on Github
+- Add support for PRs on GitHub (through GitHub actions?)
 - Add support for updating Kustomize
 - Add as package to NPM registry
 - Publish a docker image that can be used in CI